g-esco101/cs61b/proj1a/README.md

 ## Testing
 Wrote tests such that 100% code coverage is achieved.

-The skeleton code supplied by the course came with one file, i.e. tests.LinkedListDequeTest.java, which came with several methods to test the implementations and several utility methods: checkEmpty, checkSize, and printTestStatus.
+The skeleton code supplied by the course came with one file, i.e. old.TestLinkedListDeque.java, which came with several methods to test the implementations and several utility methods: checkEmpty, checkSize, and printTestStatus.
 Almost all methods in it were replaced, except the aforementioned utility functions, which were moved to [TestUtility.java](tests/TestUtility.java).